NegiBaba/quiz-app/README.md

 npm start
 ```

+After the server has started add /quiz-app after localhost:PORT to modify it as given
+localhost:3000/quiz-app

 #### For production environments...

 Since the application is deployed in github pages the developer needs to look into the custom scripts *predeploy* and *deploy* to serve their own custom purposes.